D29197/ninjatrader-indicators/README.md

 - **EMALowMarker.cs**: Draws a horizontal line at the lowest EMA over a lookback period.
 - **EMAFlatSegmentMarker.cs**: Highlights flat segments of the EMA on the chart.
-- **EnhancedMACD_Full.cs**: A custom MACD indicator with dual-line plots and a color-coded histogram.
+- **MACDFull.cs**: A custom MACD indicator with dual-line plots and a color-coded histogram.

 ## Manual Installation